Alex Grey: The Chapel of Sacred Mirrors

-Paintings
+Painting

-Grey's paintings are a blend of sacred, visionary art and postmodern art.
+Grey's paintings are a blend of sacred art, visionary art, postmodern art and psychedelic art.
 He is best known for his paintings of glowing anatomical human bodies, images that "x-ray" the multiple layers of reality.
 His art is a complex integration of body, mind, and spirit.
 The Sacred Mirrors, a life-sized series of 21 paintings, took 10 years to complete, and examines in detail the physical and metaphysical anatomy of the individual.
 "The inner body is meticulously rendered - not just anatomically precise but crystalline in its clarity".
 Many of his paintings include detailed representations of the skeleton, nervous system, cardiovascular system, and lymphatic system.
 Grey applies this multidimensional perspective to paint the universal human experience.
 His figures are shown in positions such as praying, meditating, kissing, copulating, pregnancy, birth, and death.

 Grey's work incorporates many religious symbols, including auras, chakras, and icons with geometric shapes and tessellations in natural, industrial, and multicultural situations.
 Grey's paintings are permeated with an intense and subtle light.

-"It is the light that is sublime in Grey’s oeuvre - which is the most important innovation in religious light since the Baroque - and that makes the mundane beings in them seem sublime, in every realistic detail of their exquisite being".
+"It is the light that is sublime in Grey's oeuvre - which is the most important innovation in religious light since the Baroque - and that makes the mundane beings in them seem sublime, in every realistic detail of their exquisite being".

 His highly detailed paintings are spiritual and scientific in equal measure, revealing his psychedelic, spiritual and super-natural view of the human species.

 In 2002, Holland Cotter, New York Times art critic wrote, "Alex Grey's art, with its New Age symbolism and medical-illustration finesse, might be described as psychedelic realism, a kind of clinical approach to cosmic consciousness.
 In it, the human figure is rendered transparently with X-ray or CAT-scan eyes, the way Aldous Huxley saw a leaf when he was on mescaline.
 Every bone, organ and vein is detailed in refulgent color; objects and space are knitted together in dense, decorative linear webs."